robhabraken/content-hub-focal-point-cropping/README.md

 * v2.2 introduces a fixed sorting order of displaying public links in the preview (external page component).
 * v3.0 includes a completely new set of page components ported to React to use in version 4.2.x and up.
 Also, these components are now styled using Material UI instead of hard-coded CSS copied from the Content Hub UI itself, and use the Content Hub JavaScript SDK for reading and updating entity properties.
 * v3.1 adds the possibility of using custom names for your ratio based croppings.
+* v3.2 adds a member in the focal point group of the asset schema to store the username of the user who set this focal point.

 For more information, context and a video demo of the module and its configuration, check out: